 Organic Milk vs Regular Milk

-Organic milk is a milk which is very healthy as it is produced by the cows feeding on synthetic free vegetation and crops which are not treated with any sort of chemicals and the cows are not injected with any hormones and antibiotics.
+Organic milk is milk which is very healthy as it is produced by the cows feeding on synthetic-free vegetation and crops which are not treated with any sort of chemicals, and the cows are not injected with any hormones or antibiotics.

-Cows are also not given any sort of banned medications during their treatment from various diseases.
-Regular milk is a milk which may not be as healthy as Organic milk but is comparatively cheaper than it.
+Cows are also not given any sort of banned medications during their treatment for various diseases.
+Regular milk is milk which may not be as healthy as Organic milk but is comparatively cheaper than it.

 Comparison Table